 EntX: Entertainment Central

-On schedule to open late September 2018, EntX: Entertainment Central is home to a state-of the art HOYTS cinema complex upstairs and a unique ground floor dining precinct.
+EntX: Entertainment Central officially opened its doors September 28, 2018 and is home to a state of the art HOYTS cinema complex upstairs and a unique ground floor dining precinct.

 Having heard that HOYTS were looking to create a flagship venue in the Christchurch CBD we approached them with a potential site we’d identified and handled the purchase of that land.
 For commercially cost-effectiveness we researched ways to fill the building that would complement the cinema offering, ultimately deciding to lift it up a level and include a hospitality hub.